German conservatives name Merz chancellor candidate, reports – DW – 09/17/2024

 German conservatives name Merz chancellor candidate, reportsSeptember 17, 2024

-Germany's center-right Christian Democratic Union (CDU) and its Bavarian sister party, the Christian Social Union (CSU), on Tuesday chose CDU party leader Friedrich Merz be their candidate for chancellor in 2025, according to German media reports.
+Germany's center-right Christian Democratic Union (CDU) and its Bavarian sister party, the Christian Social Union (CSU), have chosen CDU party leader Friedrich Merz be their candidate for chancellor in the 2025 general election, according to German media reports.

-He was chosen over Bavarian state Premier Markus Söder, who reportedly declined to run as the conservative bloc's top candidate.
+His potential rival, Bavarian state premier Markus Söder of the CSU, reportedly declined to run as the conservative bloc's top candidate.

-Merz and Söder are expected to announce the decision at a press conference at noon (1000 GMT/UTC).
+Merz and Söder were expected to announce the decision at a press conference at noon (1000 GMT/UTC) on Tuesday.

 Merz had vied for the nomination in the early 2000s, but former Chancellor Angela Merkel was chosen instead.